Move your files from the University Google Drive

 - Local computer

-I want to move to a personal Google Drive
+I want to move to a personal Google Drive and Photos account

 This is the simplest migration from your University Google Drive.
 Beforehand you will need to setup a personal Google subscription (if you don’t have one already) https://one.google.com/about/plans.
 Google provides 15GB free account storage (including email).
 Other plans are available for you to personally purchase on an annual home subscription.